 Thank you for supporting this site.
 We’ve already helped millions of broadband users and the number of website visitors has more than quadrupled in a year.
 If you cannot find what you are looking for, or would like to suggest a new guide that would be useful, please contact us.

 Where to start if you want to improve your broadband and home/office network

-A great place to start on this site is our Increase Broadband Speed Guide.
-This will take you through various tips and techniques that are proven to work.
-Over time, we will be adding more tips, so please keep checking back.
+A great place to start on this site is our regularly-updated Increase Broadband Speed Guide, which we believe is the most comprehensive online.
+This will take you through the 15 top tips that are proven to work.
+You may also want to go straight to one of our most popular individual guides, which are:

-About 95% of UK premises now have access to superfast fibre broadband (delivering download speeds above 30 Mbps), and an increasing number can access ultrafast services (>100 Mbps).
-We provide a range of information about superfast and ultrafast broadband, including getting the best service and setting it up for the fastest speeds.
-We provide information on the latest broadband technologies and how to benefit from them.
+About 96% of UK premises now have access to superfast fibre broadband (delivering download speeds above 30 Mbps), and an increasing number can access ultrafast services (>100 Mbps).
+Broadband technology is for a purpose and not for technology’s sake.
+If you are not sure of the benefits you’d get from superfast or ultrafast broadband, then hopefully our articles will convince you:

 What if you cannot get superfast or ultrafast broadband?

 With increasing availability of superfast and ultrafast broadband in the UK, it can be extremely frustrating if you are not able to get those services.
 We have been there and we really do feel your pain!
 If you have no other option than standard broadband, there is still hope and there are lots of things you can do to squeeze out the best speeds from your existing connection.
 Techniques such as SNR tweaking, Wi-Fi optimisation and properly implementing Quality of Service in your router (with Smart Queue Management) can dramatically improve your broadband experience by prioritising important traffic.
 Here are some of our most popular guides for those using standard broadband:

 Another option that may be open to you is to use multiple broadband connections.
 There are a number of choices, including using bonded broadband services.
 For more information, visit our guides: